Trung-Dan-Phan/xhec-mlops-project-student/README.md

 ```bash
 prefect server start
 ```
 This will launch the Prefect UI at localhost:4200, where you can visualize the flow, inspect task executions, and manage the system.
+After that run the deployment.py to sea all the runs and deployments.

 ### 2. Scheduling the Model Retraining